Mississippi Estate and Probate Attorneys

 Too many Americans die without a will.
 That is called dying intestate and almost 70% of Americans die intestate.
 That leaves the family confused and burdened.
 It also requires that all of the remaining property go through probate, an expensive and time-consuming process that drains resources from the family.
-Estate planning done in a timely fashion can relieve the surviving spouse and family from the strain of focusing on tasks and decisions that could be assigned through thoughtful and comprehensive estate planning.
+When you work with an estate planning attorney, estate planning can be accomplished in a timely fashion and can relieve the surviving spouse and family from the strain of focusing on tasks and decisions that could be assigned through thoughtful and comprehensive estate planning.

 What is an Estate?